-- The release by Yale New Haven Hospital researchers of preliminary results of a dose-finding study in women with recurrent ovarian cancer that has become unresponsive to standard chemotherapy, who received intravenous phenoxodiol.
+- The release by Yale researchers of preliminary results of a dose-finding study in women with recurrent ovarian cancer that has become unresponsive to standard chemotherapy, who received intravenous phenoxodiol.
 The data reflected outcomes of the first 20 of 40 measurable subjects and showed that 13 patients were able to finish a three month treatment cycle, and 5 patients were considered to have had disease stabilization.
 All patients ultimately showed disease progression.
 This trial is now complete and we are awaiting final analysis of the trial data; - Commencing a clinical trial in cervical cancer at Yale New Haven Hospital.
 The study is the first to be conducted in the U.S. using the oral dosage form of phenoxodiol and will be used in patients who have a primary diagnosis of cancer for a period of four weeks.
 Following treatment with phenoxodiol, patients will be scheduled for either surgical resection or radiotherapy.
 The study will evaluate the safety and ability of phenoxodiol to act as an effective anti-cancer drug when it is given as a monotherapy in early stage cancer; - Commencing a renal cancer study of phenoxodiol in combination therapy at St George Hospital in Sydney, Australia.
 The study will involve patients with late stage cancers that are no longer responding to standard chemotherapies.
 In this study, phenoxodiol will be administered orally; - Commencing a new multi-center trial to evaluate phenoxodiol as a chemo-sensitizing agent in patients with chemo-resistant ovarian cancer.
 The first site involves up to 40 patients at Yale New Haven Hospital.
-The two main objectives of the study are to investigate the degree to which phenoxodiol reverses chemo-resistance, and to compare the relative efficacies of paclitaxel and cisplatin, each in combination with phenoxodiol;

-- · Establishing a second trial site for the multi-center ovarian cancer study at the Royal Women's Hospital in Melbourne Australia; and - Announcing preliminary data from the late-stage prostate cancer trial being conducted at multiple sites in Australia.
-The data showed that phenoxodiol is biologically active by reducing or stabilizing Prostrate Specific Antigen ("PSA") levels in 8 of 12 patients receiving the study drug. - In November 2004, the Company announced that the U.S. Food and Drug Administration (FDA) has granted phenoxodiol Fast Track status for its intended use as a chemo-sensitizing agent in patients with recurrent late stage ovarian cancer.
-Under the FDA Modernization Act of 1997, designation as a Fast Track product means that phenoxodiol is eligible for certain accelerated marketing approval programs.
+The two main objectives of the study are to investigate the degree to which phenoxodiol reverses chemo-resistance, and to compare the relative efficacies of paclitaxel and cisplatin, each in combination with phenoxodiol; - Establishing a second trial site for the multi-center ovarian cancer study at the Royal Women's Hospital in Melbourne Australia; and - Announcing preliminary data from the late-stage prostate cancer trial being conducted at multiple sites in Australia.
+The data showed that phenoxodiol is biologically active by reducing or stabilizing Prostrate Specific Antigen (PSA) levels in 8 of 12 patients receiving the study drug.

-We have not generated any revenues from operations since inception other than interest on cash assets.
+The Company has not generated any revenues from operations since inception other than interest on cash assets.

 Expenses have consisted primarily of costs associated with conducting the clinical trials of phenoxodiol and costs incurred under the license agreement, the services agreement and the manufacturing license and supply agreements with Novogen and its subsidiaries, including the costs of the clinical trial drug supplies.
-See "Certain Relationships and Related Transactions" for a description of the agreements.
+See Part III, Item 13 "Certain Relationships on Related Transactions" for a description of the agreements.